-Of all the least loved tasks of a leader, delivering critical feedback is right up there at the top.
+Of all the least-loved tasks of a leader, delivering critical feedback is right up there at the top.

-We’ve heard this from many leaders: Can I say that?
+Many leaders ask us: Can I say that?
 Should I really say that?
 How can I deliver this feedback in a way that will have the impact I intend?
 Will it get results?

 And our answer is always the same: It’s not what you say, but why and how you say it.

 If you’re delivering difficult feedback, the “why” must come first.
 Why are you giving this feedback?
 For your message to be well-received, the answer should include the overall benefit and success of the person receiving it.

 The “how” should follow the “why,” to ensure that how you deliver the feedback makes the person feel supported, encouraged, and cared for.